 - Submit annual Tax returns to HM Revenue and Customs.

-- Maintain the case cash book, by undertaking ISA reconciliations.
+- Maintain the case cash book, by undertaking Insolvency Service Account or other bank account reconciliations.

 After concluding all case related matters, a Liquidator is required to: